wooorm/dictionaries/readme.md

 *   **coreutils**: `brew install coreutils` (many dictionaries)
 *   **ispell**: `brew install ispell` (German)

-Note that sed and the GNU replacements should be setup in PATH to overwrite macOS defaults.
+> 👉 **Note**: sed and the GNU replacements should be setup in PATH to overwrite

-## Contributing

-Dictionaries can be added if they:
+> macOS defaults.

+### Updating a dictionary

+Dictionaries are not maintained here.
+Report problems upstream.

+### Adding a new dictionary

+Dictionaries are not maintained here.
+Most languages have a small community or institute that maintains a dictionary, and they often do so on GitHub or similar.
+Please ask in the issues to request that such a dictionary is included here.

+> 👉 **Note**: acceptable dictionaries must:
+>
-*   have a significant affix file (not just a `.dic` file)
+> *   have a significant affix file (not just a `.dic` file)
-*   have an open source license
+> *   have an open source license
-*   are convertible to UTF-8 with **iconv**(1)

-The crawling and building is done in [`script/crawl.sh`][crawl].
-Add code there, similar to the existing ones, to include new dictionaries.
+> *   have recent contributions

 ## License